The Ministry of Education carries out statistical collections (roll returns) from New Zealand schools at different times during the year.

 The data reported here is based on the 1 July roll returns since it provides detailed information on age and ethnicity for trend analysis.

-These spreadsheets provide student numbers across time in a simple, easy to use format.
+These spreadsheets provide numbers of students for a range of dimensions (such as region, school authority, and ethnicity) across time in a simple, easy to use format.

 These spreadsheets allow you to create your tables by any combination of variables.
 All three spreadsheets have the option of displaying number of students by school, school type variables (such as decile or affiliation), and regional type variables.

 Please note: use of this spreadsheet requires MS Excel version 2007 or later.

 The following data are provided in a format (csv) that can easily processed by a computer.
 It contains the same data that is in the school rolls pivot tables.